metaborg/metaborg-gradle/docs/content/conventions/rootproject.md

 title: "Root Project Convention"
 ---
 # Root Project Convention Plugin
-The Root Project convention plugin adds tasks that invoke the corresponding tasks on the sub-builds and subprojects.
+The Root Project convention plugin adds `buildAll`, `assembleAll`, `cleanAll`, and `checkAll` tasks that invoke the corresponding tasks on the sub-builds and subprojects.
+Optionally, it can add `publishAll` and `publishAllToMavenLocal` tasks as well, but this is generally not recommended as not all included builds may have the `maven-publish` plugin applied.

 ```kotlin title="build.gradle.kts"
 plugins {